sSolal/Endive/ROADMAP.md

 ### Changes

-*   **Helpers' state display**, add a way for helpers to display their state in a nice way.

 *   **Import system**, add a way to import an entire file into the context.

 *   **Helpers' return mechanism**, allow the helpers to act on returned objects to undo their effects.